eitanyaffe/3DSnake/README.md

 The game was built using OpenGL in C++.
 It involves controlling a snake that moves around a 3D grid, consuming apples while avoiding collisions with itself and the walls.

+## Porting Note

+The porting of this project from Windows to macOS was accomplished using Large Language Models (LLMs) in just 2 hours.

 ## How to Run

 1. **Prerequisites**: A C++ compiler and OpenGL.
 Tested on MacOS 13.3.1.